clobrano/CLInt/README.md

          -s <script_path> The path to the script to be parsed -d               Enable debug logs [default:0]

-as exampe, consider a script with this usage messge:
+as example, consider a script with this usage messge:

     ## Test script to show how optgen.sh works
     ## usage: yourscript ... <- this line is actually ignored